Search

 How is restricted stock handled in divorce?
 Who pays taxes when restricted stock or vested company shares are transferred in a divorce settlement?
 This is premium content

-If I die, the vesting of my restricted stock will accelerate.
-How would this be taxed as part of my estate?
+Upon my death, the vesting of my restricted stock would accelerate.
+How would the value be taxed as part of my estate?
 This is premium content

 Typically, all or a pro rata portion of any restricted stock vests at death.
 The value of restricted stock that vests and is payable at your death will...